 How the Scam Works

 The goal of the telephone tech scam is to gain remote access to your PC.
 The cybercriminals will call you, and claim to be from Geek Squad, Microsoft or some other tech company that you trust.
-Playing on fears of WannaCry and other high profile malware, they try a variety of ploys:
+The call display number may also get spoofed to try to make the call seem legitimate.
+Playing on fears of WannaCry and other high profile malware, they may try a variety of ploys:

 - Claiming their system performed a remote scan of your PC and discovered a problem, or that your PC has been sending warning messages that it is infected to the company